puli/docs.puli.io/repository/stream-wrappers.rst

 Performance Tweaks
 ------------------

+The method
+:method:`Puli\\Repository\\StreamWrapper\\ResourceStreamWrapper::register` needs
-Unfortunately, the stream wrapper cannot be loaded on demand.
-The method :method:`Puli\\Repository\\StreamWrapper\\ResourceStreamWrapper::register` needs to be called in every request even if the stream wrapper is not used.

-To mitigate the performance impact of the registration, you can pass a callable that loads the repository on demand:
+to be called in every request even if the stream wrapper is not used.
+This means that also the repository needs to be loaded in every request, which can have a negative performance impact on your application.
+To mitigate this performance impact, you can pass a callable to :method:`Puli\\Repository\\StreamWrapper\\ResourceStreamWrapper::register` that loads the repository on demand:

 .. code-block:: php